Hatton Gospels

 Hatton Gospels is the name now given to a manuscript produced in the late 12th century or early 13th century.
 It contains a translation of the four gospels into the West Saxon dialect of Old English.
 It is a nearly complete gospel book, missing only a small part of the Gospel of Luke.
 It is now in the Bodleian Library, Oxford, as MS Hatton 38.
+The fullest description of the manuscript is by Takako Kato, in Treharne, et al., eds., Production and Use of English Manuscripts, 1020-1220.

 Illuminations

 The manuscript has decorated initials.
 They are large, and appear alternately in red or blue with pen ornament of the other color.
 The large initials are twenty percent into the margins.
 The text is indented around the large initials.
 At the beginning of each gospel, the large initial is green.

 History

 Origin

 The manuscript was probably produced at Canterbury.
 It contains paleographic evidence of such an origin.
 The scribes worked from another manuscript (which is extant) that is itself a copy of a manuscript that in turn is a translation of the Vulgate, the Latin Bible that was the standard Biblical text of Western Christianity.